 There are a lot of reasons why we should start thinking about developing systems in our business.
 Here are some of the usual answers:

-I know you can still add to this list, but we’d like to know, what’s the three most important reasons for you?
-What are your top priorities?
+We’d like to know, what’s the three most important reasons for you to start developing systems in your business?
 Knowing these will uncover the key drivers for you to do the shift, get things out of your head and start documenting your systems.